 A seminar to synthesize the academic disciplines and relate them to the development and learning of the student in school and focus on the needs of the student teacher.
 This course offers opportunities to gain skill, insight and perspective in the relationship of theory to practice in the teaching-learning process.
 To be scheduled concurrently with student teaching.
-Must apply 2 semesters ahead of placement.

 The major purpose of the course is to explore the principles and procedures of curriculum development and management along with special topics like auditing, alignment, and evaluation.

 Technical issues, trends, future directions, and curriculum designed for special needs will be included.
 Social, psychological, and philosophical foundations will be discussed.
+Before enrolling in this course, students should have completed at least one methods course (EDUC 571, EDUC 572, EDUC 573 or EDUC 574) or have 2 or more years of teaching experience.